nasko222/wttg2-plus-mod/README.md

 Branches:
-stable - Stable integration, not in beta program. beta - Beta integration, testing new features with the beta program. content - Game content for manual download if your internet cause problems (Mostly in AU region).
-The content works for both stable and beta integration.
+stable - Stable integration, not in beta program. beta - Beta integration, testing new features with the beta program.